 Displays whether or not frame type filtering is on or off for both bridging and DLSw.
-Use the SET FILTERS BRIDGE and SET FILTERS DLSW commands to turn these filters on or off.
+Run set filters bridge and set filters dlsw to turn said filters on or off.

-''' NetBIOS+list filters all
+NetBIOS+list filters all

+Bridge name conflict filtering is OFF

 Bridge general bcast filtering is OFF

+Bridge trace control filtering is OFF

+DLS name conflict filtering is ON

+DLS general bcast filtering is ON

-Bridge trace control filtering is ON
+DLS trace control filtering is ON

+NetBIOS+